-THE adoption of the Freedom Charter by the Congress of the People at Kliptown in June of last year was widely recognised both at home and abroad as an event of major political significance in the life of this country.
-In his message to the C.O.P.
-Chief A. J. Luthuli, the banned National President of the African National Congress, declared:
+The adoption of the Freedom Charter by the Congress of the People was widely recognised both at home and abroad as an event of major political significance in the life of this country.
+In his message to the Congress of the People, Chief AJ Luthuli, the banned National President of the ANC, declared:

-"Why will this assembly be significant and unique?
+'Why will this assembly be significant and unique?
 Its size, I hope, will make it unique.
-But above all its multi-racial nature and its noble objectives will make it unique, because it will be the first time in the history of our multi-racial nation that its people from all walks of life will meet as equals, irrespective of race, colour and creed, to formulate a Freedom Charter for all people in the country."
+But above all its multi-racial nature and its noble objectives will make it unique because it will be the first time in the history of our multi-racial nation that its people from all walks of life will meet as equals, irrespective of race, colour and creed, to formulate a freedom charter for all people in the country'.

-The editorial of New Age of June 30, 1955, characterised the C.O.P. as the most spectacular and moving demonstration this country had ever seen; and that through it the people had given proof that they had the ability and the power to triumph over every obstacle and win the future of their dreams.
-Fighting Talk of July, 1955, saw several signs at the C.O.P. that the liberation movement in South Africa had come of age and in the same issue Alfred Hutchinson, reporting on the C.O.P., coined for his article the magnificent title "A New World Unfolds . . ." which accurately summarised the political significance of that historic gathering.
-The same theme was taken up by Liberation of September last year when, in its editorial comment, it predicted that the text books of the future would treat the Kliptown meeting as one of the most important landmarks in our history.
-John Hatch, the Public Relations Officer of the British Labour Party, in an article published in the New Statesman and Nation of January 28, 1956, under the title "The Real South African Opposition," conceded that some degree of success was achieved by the Congress Movement when it approved the Charter.
-Finally, in his May Day Message published in New Age of April 26 this year Moses Kotane reviewed the political achievements of 1955 and came to the conclusion that the most outstanding one was the C.O.P. which produced the world-renowned document-the Freedom Charter, which serves as a beacon to the Congress Movement and an inspiration to the people of South Africa.
+The Congress of the People was the most spectacular and moving demonstration this country has ever seen; through it the people have given proof that they have the ability and the power to triumph over every obstacle and win the future of their dreams.
+Alfred Hutchinson, reporting on the Congress, coined the magnificent title A New World Unfolds ... which accurately summarised the political significance of that historic gathering.

+The same theme was taken up by Liberation of September last year when, in its editorial comment, it predicted that the textbooks of the future would treat the Kliptown meeting as one of the most important landmarks in our history.
+John Hatch, the Public Relations Officer of the British Labour Party, in an article published in the New Statesman and Nation of 28 January 1956, under the title 'The Real South African Opposition', conceded that some degree of success was achieved by the Congress movement when it approved the Charter.
+Finally, in his May Day message published in New Age Moses Kotane reviewed the political achievements of 1955 and came to the conclusion that the most outstanding one was the Congress of the People which produced the world-renowned document - the Freedom Charter - which serves as a beacon to the Congress Movement and an inspiration to the people of South Africa.